NixBio/IS-Seq-python3/README.md

 ## Introduction

-This pipeline is a version of IS-Seq pipeline under Python 3.10.5 and R/Rscript(4.2.0) environment.
+This is a version of IS-Seq pipeline under Python 3.10.5 and R/Rscript(4.2.0) environment.

 ### To use this IS-Seq version in Linux workstation, you need to install the following software and modules